Moving to South Korea Guide

 It is interesting to note that in Korea one beckons (a taxi or person) in a most un-Western style.
 Whereas it is typical in the USA or UK to extend the hand, fingers pointing upward, in Korea such a gesture is more typically reserved for animals.
 Instead in Korea one will observe people beckoning with a downturned palm.

-Korea also benefits from a unique written language which the people are suitably proud of, which sets them apart from many close Asian neighbours.
+Korea also benefits from a unique written language that the people are suitably proud of, which sets them apart from many close Asian neighbours.
 The downside of such a language is that it is unlike those encountered elsewhere – such as China – so can be challenging for expats to gain a grasp of.

 Korean is considered quite a difficult language for foreigners to pick up – either verbally or in written form.

 The Korean alphabet is known as “hangul” and has a most fascinating and impressive history.
-In the early days of the Korean empire most written communication took place using Chinese symbols.
-However the Chinese alphabet is famously difficult to learn, which meant that less-educated Koreans were often unable to read and write.
+In the early days of the Korean empire, most written communication took place using Chinese symbols.
+However, the Chinese alphabet is famously difficult to learn, which meant that less-educated Koreans were often unable to read and write.

 In addition, growing nationalism led to many scholars pointing out that the Chinese symbols failed to accurately reflect the thoughts and unique cultural identity of Korea.

-In the mid 1400’s the highly-respected monarch King Sejong therefore set about creating a new alphabet.
+In the mid-1400s the highly-respected monarch King Sejong, therefore, set about creating a new alphabet.
 It aimed to simplify written Korean, making it accessible to people of all castes.

 The language consists of 24 main letters, which are then grouped together into syllables.
 Even today, linguistic experts laud it as one of the most efficient of alphabets; truly an impressive feat.

-While English-speakers will find they can often communicate in their native tongue, gaining a basic understanding of the Korean language can be highly beneficial.
+While English speakers will find they can often communicate in their native tongue, gaining a basic understanding of the Korean language can be highly beneficial.
 Experts note that many words are actually spelt the same way in Korean and English – if only you can learn to recognize the different symbols.